mariohernandez/mariohernandezio/src/blog/vitejs.md

 * `postcss-nested` to unwrap nested rules to make its syntax closer to Sass.
 * `postcss-preset-env` defines the CSS browser support level we need.
 [Stage 4](https://cssdb.org/#the-staging-process){target=_blank rel=noopener} means we want the "web standards" level of support.

-## 5. Storybook's CSS configuration {id=global-css}
+## 5. CSS and JavaScript configuration {id=global-css}

-The goal here is to ensure that every time a new CSS stylesheet is added to the project, Storybook will automatically be aware and begin consuming the CSS.
+The goal here is to ensure that every time a new CSS stylesheet or JS file is added to the project, Storybook will automatically be aware and begin consuming their code.

 {% raw %}

 <span class="callout">
 <strong>NOTE</strong>: This workflow is only for Storybook.
-In Drupal we will use <a href="https://www.drupal.org/docs/develop/theming-drupal/adding-assets-css-js-to-a-drupal-theme-via-librariesyml" target="_blank" rel="noopener">Drupal libraries</a> in which we will include any CSS required for each component.
+In Drupal we will use <a href="https://www.drupal.org/docs/develop/theming-drupal/adding-assets-css-js-to-a-drupal-theme-via-librariesyml" target="_blank" rel="noopener">Drupal libraries</a> in which we will include any CSS and JS required for each component.
 </span>

 {% endraw %}